Marvin Gilbert Porter, Dec. 4, 1937 — Dec. 10, 2019

 A private celebration of life will be held in the McKenzie River, Oregon, area at a later date.

-Arrangements are under the direction of Parker-Millard Funeral Service and Crematory; 12 East Ash Street, Columbia, MO 65203.
+Arrangements are under the direction of Parker-Millard Funeral Service and Crematory, 12 E. Ash St., Columbia, Missouri 65203, (573) 449-4153.
 Condolences may be left online for the family at www.ParkerMillard.com.